Walking or Biking

 Relax, Slow Down, Enjoy Our Town

-Being in Rock Hall is a step back in time.
-Folks who visit get into that relaxed spirit without being aware or realizing the effect this place has on them.
-Some of our streets have sidewalks but many do not which is a part of our charm.
+We take our time around here and so should you.
+Some of our streets have sidewalks but many do not, which is part of our charm.
 While walking and biking throughout our town, please be safe by walking off to the side, biking single file, and obeying traffic laws.
-Please cross the street at the corner whenever possible and look both ways for oncoming vehicles.
+It's best to cross the street at the corner whenever possible and look both ways for oncoming vehicles.
 Drivers, please SLOW DOWN (follow the posted speed limits) and be considerate of the walkers, runners, and cyclists.
 And put the phone away.
-You came to RELAX, so please do so and enjoy the sights, don't just speed by!
-We take our time around here and so should you.
+You came to RELAX, so please enjoy the sights, don't just speed by!

-Rock Hall is a delightfully charming little town to explore on foot or by bike.
+Rock Hall is delightfully charming to explore on foot or by bike.
 The terrain is basically flat.
-A person can stroll, jog, power walk, or bike the Town’s main perimeter, known as “the loop” by local Rock Hall'ers, or head out by bike for a more invigorating ride.
+A person can stroll, jog, power walk, or bike the Town’s main perimeter, known as “the loop” by local Rock Hall'ers, or head out of town by bike for a more invigorating ride.

 Your Guide to Doing the Rock Hall "Loop"